Kennefofearf/covid-app/README.md

 # How to use

-At the time of this messgae the API is no longer being supported with new data.
+At the time of this message the API is no longer being supported with new data.
 However the data fetches will still work after a couple steps are taken.

 1. Allow CORS